jordan-public/optimistic-zk-bridge/README.md

 on the destination blockchain the proof is verified, the balance after the desired number of blocks was not deposited and if so, the Relayer is punished.

-The entire code is written in solidity.
+The code is written in solidity and JavaScript/TypeScript.

 ## User Interface